-Due to the worldwide COVID-19 pandemic, material uncertainties may arise that could influence management's going concern assumption.
-In addition, management cannot accurately predict the future impact COVID-19 may have on the global gold prices, the demand for gold, the ability to explore for gold, the severity and the length of potential measures taken by governments to manage the spread of the virus and their effect on labour and supply lines, the availability of common resources such as water and electricity and the Company's ability to obtain funding.
+While the COVID-19 pandemic restrictions have been lifted by different level of governments over the last few months, material uncertainties may still arise that could influence management's going concern assumption.
+In addition, management cannot accurately predict the future impact COVID-19 may have on the global gold prices, the demand for gold, the ability to explore for gold, the severity and if any new potential measures that might be taken by governments to manage a possible other wave and spread of the virus and their effect on labour and supply lines, the availability of common resources such as water and electricity and the Company's ability to obtain funding.